 Is One Better Than The Other?

 No. Pond or pondless, what really matters is what you want in and from a water feature.
-Each has their own set of benefits, such as lower maintenance or the ability to add fish.
+Each has its own set of benefits, such as lower maintenance or the ability to add fish.
 Whichever you choose, you can bring life and excitement to your backyard with an ecosystem pond!
-Let’s go over the differences so you can decide which one you like better.

 Why Choose A Pond?